 After a morning briefing, depart the hotel to the historic center of Lima, a UNESCO world heritage site, where you will see the Cathedral, the Government Palace, the Archbishop’s Palace, and City Hall.
 Visit the Convent of the San Francisco Monastery, the most significant religious site in Lima, which provides insight into life during Spanish colonial times, and the catacombs, which served as a burial ground until 1808.
 Continue to the Cathedral which houses the remains of Francisco Pizarro, the founder of Lima.

 After, we proceed to the Pueblo Libre District, for an included lunch at the Cafe del Museo, hosed within the Larco Museum complex in a former mansion, itself built on the site of a pre-Columbian temple.
-Following lunch enjoy a guide tour of the museum, which offers a vast collection of ceramic, textile and precious metal artifacts.
+Following lunch, enjoy a guided tour of the museum, which offers a vast collection of ceramic, textile and precious metal artifacts.
 There are also mummies that show off the different ways ancient cultures, including the Incas, preserved their dead.

 After the museum visit, enjoy a panoramic drive back to Miraflores through San Isidro to see the sites of “Parque de los Enamorados” (Lover’s Park), and enjoy a spectacular view of the Pacific Ocean.